 - Epidemics on random graphs, led by Professors Richard Durrett and Matthew Junge

 Our processes will take place on graphs generated by the configuration model in which the degree distribution is specified and then connections are made at random.
 In an epidemic, sites can be in one of three states: Susceptible, Infected or Removed (i.e., immune to further infection).
 There are three basic epidemic models SI, SIR, and SIS.
 In all three versions, susceptibles become infected at a rate λ times the number of infected neighbors.
 In the SI model recovery is not possible.
 In the other two versions infecteds become removed (or susceptible) at rate 1.
 We will investigate (i) how the duration and severity of epidemics depends on λ, and (ii) how the behavior of SIR and SIS epidemics are changed when susceptible individuals can sever their connection to infected individuals and become neighbors of another individual chosen at random from the graph.
-It will be useful to have some participants who can program but our aim will be to prove theorems.

 - Stochastic properties of dynamical systems, led by Professor Sayan Mukherjee